Sandeeplakhiwal/Anontalks-Backend/README.md

 ```

 3. Set up environment variables by creating a .env file in the root directory and provide the necessary values.
 Refer to .env.example for required variables.
+4. Change all the imported path in app.js, server.js  and routes files that contains folder `/anontalks backend/` into capital `Anontalks-Backend`

-4. Start the development server:
+5. Start the development server:

 ```bash
   npm run dev